 In addition to investment and investor diversification, we actively manage and assess our overall capital structure to enhance our investment returns.
-It is important to note that we are an operating company, not an investment fund.
-This capital structure reflects management strategy to remain an ongoing concern that benefits all parties: us, our investors and independent organic farmers.
+Its important to note that we are an operating company, not an investment fund.
+This capital structure reflects managements strategy to remain an ongoing concern that benefits all parties: us, our investors and independent organic farmers.